demiurgeQuantified/StarlitLibrary/docs/source/modules/TaskManager.rst

     end

-    -- start running the task next tick TaskManager.addTask(TASK_CHAIN, task)
+    -- start running the task next tick taskChain:addTask(task)

-An issue with this basic example is that `count` escapes the function, so we can't run more than one of the same task at the same time, they would share the same counter.
+An issue with this basic example is that ``count`` escapes the function, so we can't run more than one of the same task at the same time, they would share the same counter.
 To avoid this, we could create an object to store the state of the function, however this adds a lot of complexity to a very simple program.